serra/XSCALE-Alliance.github.io/README.md

 This will build the site, publish the build output to the master branch and push the master branch to its tracking branch.

-Currently, Peter is the only person who publishes the website.

 ## Contributing